goadesign/goa.design/content/design/http_mapping.md

 #### Mapping payload with non-object types

-When the payload type is a primitive type (i.e. one of String, any of the integer of float types, Boolean or Bytes), an array or a map then the value is loaded from:
+When the payload type is a primitive type (i.e. one of String, any of the integer or float types, Boolean or Bytes), an array or a map then the value is loaded from:

 * the first URL path parameter defined in the design if any